In the dog training world, there is a constant debate about whether the use of aversive methods and tools has a place in

 Leaders in the pet health and behavior industry such as The American Veterinary Society of Animal Behavior, the Certification Council for Professional Dog Trainers, and the Association of Professional Dog Trainers advocate for the use of least-invasive and minimally-aversive training methods.

 In dog behavior terminology an “aversive” is something unpleasant that is used to suppress or diminish an unwanted behavior.
 An aversive can be an unpleasant sound, a physical correction, the pain caused by a shock collar or prong collar correction, or a harsh scolding.
 It's considered an aversive if it's something your dog will work to avoid in the first place or will work to stop in the moment.

 Humans work to avoid aversives all the time with our own behavior.
-We don’t touch a hot stove with our bare hand to avoid the pain of being burned.
+We don’t touch a hot stove with our bare hands to avoid the pain of being burned.
 We show up to work to avoid getting fired.
 Children get an aversive physical punishment when they are spanked by their parents for misbehaving (although corporal punishment is becoming less acceptable in many cultures – for very good reasons).